diacode/diacode-website/source/blog/2016-02-21-deploying-a-rails-app-to-production-with-docker-pt-1.html.markdown

 ## 1. Motivation

 Since we started working with Rails five years ago we've been using different approaches when it comes to deploying our Rails apps to production.
-We started using normal VMs that we would SSH to install all the required packages (ruby, imagemagick, nginx, etc.), then we moved to Heroku for easier deployments, then to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) for reduced costs, and finally to [AWS OpsWorks](https://aws.amazon.com/opsworks/) for fine grained control thanks to [Chef](https://www.chef.io/) recipes.
+We started using normal VMs that we would SSH to install all the required packages (ruby, imagemagick, nginx, etc.), then we moved to Heroku for easier deployments, then we started using [rubber](https://github.com/rubber/rubber) to automate provisioning in AWS EC2, then to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) for reduced costs, and finally to [AWS OpsWorks](https://aws.amazon.com/opsworks/) for fine grained control thanks to [Chef](https://www.chef.io/) recipes.

 The DevOps world feels a little bit like the front-end world, where there are new tools everyday and some of them overlap each other.
 It's hard to make a decision on which one you should use.